MichaelRobotics/Kubernetes/opentelemetry-demo/README.md

+# OpenTelemetry Demo

 ## 🛠️ Makefile Guide

 The Makefile serves as the main interface for working with this project.
 Below is a detailed breakdown of available commands:

 ### Setup and Configuration